danbrough/andrudio/README.md

 It works.
 It plays stuff.
 Doesn't play .m3u or .pls playlists but you can implement that yourself by parsing these files from your code.
+The demo application does exactly that (though probably not very well).